Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 *osu!*.
 You can actually do both.
 But if you like *osu!*, it's very likely that you will like other rhythm games, especially Japanese ones.

-Also to all of you that are like I was 3 years ago and are conveiced you have to go to Japan to play other rhythm games.
+Also to all of you that are like I was 3 years ago and are convinced you have to go to Japan to play other rhythm games.
 You are wrong.
 There are probably a community of arcade players in your region, most likely a very small one.
 Don't expect to find as many *SOUND VOLTEX* players as *osu!* ones, there's